 The European Psychiatric Association

-With active individual members in as many as 88 countries and 42 National Society/Association Members who represent more than 78,000 European psychiatrists, the European Psychiatric Association is the main association representing psychiatry in Europe.
-EPA’s activities address the interests of psychiatrists in academia, research and practice throughout all stages of career development.
+With active individual members in as many as 88 countries and 42 National Psychiatric Association Members who represent more than 80,000 European psychiatrists, the European Psychiatric Association is the main association representing psychiatry in Europe.
+The EPA’s activities address the interests of psychiatrists in academia, research and practice throughout all stages of career development.

 The mission of EPA is to improve Psychiatry and Mental Health Care in Europe.